Mikaela/shell-things/etc/systemd/resolved.conf.d/README.md

 ## Files explained

 - `00-defaults.conf` - configuration not touching resolvers.
+Enables DNSSEC
-Disables DNSSEC (as systemd-resolved doesn't handle it properly), enables opportunistic DoT and caching.
+  (regardless of systemd-resolved not handling it properly), enables opportunistic DoT and caching.
 - `dot-*.conf` - configuration to use the DNS provider with DNS-over-TLS.
 If captive portals are a concern, `DNSOverTLS=no`.
 - `README.md` - you are reading it right now.